auth0/docs/articles/quickstart/native/flutter/01-login.md

 Auth0 allows you to quickly add authentication and access user profile information in your app.
 This guide demonstrates how to integrate Auth0 with a Flutter app using the [Auth0 Flutter SDK](https://github.com/auth0/auth0-flutter).

 :::note
-The Flutter SDK currently only supports Flutter app running on Android, iOS, and macOS platforms.
+The Flutter SDK currently only supports Flutter apps for Android, iOS, and macOS.
 :::

 ## Getting started